Adarsh-ctrll/sqlQuestionsPremium/README.md

-# LeetCode SQL Practice mostly for Premium or conceptual tougher problems
+# LeetCode SQL Schemas Practice mostly for Premium or conceptual tougher problems

 This repository contains my solutions, schemas, sample data, and notes for LeetCode SQL problems.
 I made this for my reference but you can you  if find helpful.